operate-first/common/README.md

 ## Git Hub organization

-Git Hub organization is configured according to the [github-config.yaml](github-config.yaml) file.
+Git Hub organization is configured according to the [peribolos.yaml](https://github.com/operate-first/.github/blob/main/peribolos.yaml) file. `github-config.yaml` in this repository is ignored!!

 ---